hugogirard/apimPrivateVnet/README.md

 <img src='https://github.com/hugogirard/apimPrivateVnet/blob/main/images/resolutionpublic.png?raw=true' />

-# Step 7 - Create the VNET to VNET Gateway Connection
+# Create the VNET to VNET Gateway Connection

 This sample create two resources group, each one with a VPN Gateway, you will need to create a connection between them to mock cloud to on premise environment.